ElegantEngineeringTech/laravel-referrer/README.md

         $user = new User($validated);

         /**
-         * The value returned will be the latest referrer value captured among all source */
+         * The value returned will be the latest referrer value captured among all sources */
         $user->referrer = (string) Referrer::getSources()->getLatest();

         /**
-         * The value returned will be the first utm captured */
+         * The value returned will be the first UTM captured */
         $user->utm = (string) Referrer::getSources()->getFirst(UtmReferrerSource::class);

         $user->save();